1988 Houston Astros season: Performance overview

 This roster included pitchers with a portfolio of eight career no-hitters, with five (at the time) by Nolan Ryan, (Note: Pitched a total of 7 no-hitters.) two by Bob Forsch, and one by Mike Scott.
+The 1988 staff tossed three one-hit complete games.
+Two additional no-hit bids were broken up in the ninth inning: Nolan Ryan on April 27, and Mike Scott on June 12; while, on September 21, Bob Knepper hurled a one-hit shutout.